Running an example job

 When qstat returns “Unknown Job Id,” you know that your job has finished.
 Run:

 to look for output files.
 Output filenames generally look like job_name.ojob_id.
-For instance, this name of this job is prime.py (the name is defined in the PBS script) when I ran this example, my job ID was 3220, so my output filename was
+For instance, the name of this job is prime.py (the name is defined in the PBS script).
+When I ran this example, my job ID was 3220, so my output filename was

 prime.py.o3220.
 The output file is a simple text file, so